Abel-Wondafrash/BCH-IT/Systems and Tools/Processes & Workflows.md

 #### Maintain Loj Parcel (Issuers)

+- Read how to configure Loj Parcel [here](./Automation/Loj%20Parcel/Readme.md)
 - Watch how to give access rights to use Loj Parcel [here](https://youtu.be/iSmlkO_qKys)
-- Read how to configure Loj Parcel [here](./Automation/Loj%20Parcel/Readme.md)
+- Watch how to give access rights to use Loj Parcel [here](https://youtu.be/iSmlkO_qKys)
+- Watch how to mark employees as dispatchers (couriers) in HR [here](https://youtu.be/sjDOzsjfH8A)
+- Watch the latest version of Loj Parcel interaction [here](https://youtu.be/BqQrdN-uyxE)

 #### Maintain sellable items creation